Mollytovvv/MollyTech-Service-Desk/README.md

 IT Support
 Technician

-Each role has different permissions and access to system functionality.
+Each role has different permissions and access to system functionality based on its responsibilities within the support workflow.

 Real-Time Communication

-Socket.IO is used to provide real-time functionality throughout the system.
+Socket.IO is used to provide real-time communication throughout the system.

 Real-time functionality includes: